 |Conveys proprioceptive information from the face|

-Vestibular nuclei: its location is on the dorsolateral regions of medulla and pons.
-It is comprised of 4 sub-nuclei, it gives rise to the vestibular component of the vestibule-cochlear nerve (eighth cranial nerve).
-The latter is important for maintaining balance, orientation and proprioception of the head and body in the space.
+Vestibular nuclei: located on the dorsolateral regions of the medulla and pons, it is comprised of four sub-nuclei.
+It gives rise to the vestibular component of the vestibule-cochlear nerve (eighth cranial nerve), which is important for maintaining balance, orientation, and proprioception of the head and body in the space.
 The sub-nuclei are:

 - Inferior vestibular nucleus (Spinal or descending nucleus)

 - Lateral vestibular nucleus (Deiter nucleus)